 For details about health precautions, please visit our dedicated Health Precautions & Rules page.
-Additionally, weekly staff AMA (ask me anything) sessions will be held Friday afternoons at 4:45pm (central).
-Recordings can be found below as they become available!
+Additionally, weekly staff AMA (ask me anything) sessions were held over the past 12 weeks, and recordings can be found below!

 True/False will primarily take place at Stephens Lake Park, 2001 E Broadway.
 Within the Park, you’ll find 4 screening venues, which we’re fondly dubbing: Sled Hill, Twelve Point, Sapling, and The Amphitheater.
-Twelve Point and The Amphitheater will also be where Fest concerts are held.
+Fest concerts are held at: Twelve Point, The Amphitheater, and Sled Hill.

 Outside of the Park footprint, screenings will take place at Ragtag Cinema (limited, physically distanced seating) AND a drive-in movie site!
 The Executive Drive-In is located in the parking lot at the Holiday Inn Executive Center.
 See our Venues Page for maps.